Prosocial Video Games about Consent

 What are consent games?

 Consent games are games that have been intentionally designed to educate the player about the meaning and importance of consent.

 Why use games to teach about consent?

 We believe games, especially video games, are a great way to learn and that many people prefer this approach to learning.
 This is especially true of sensitive topics like consent.

 Currently all of the games included in this directory are video games.
-Due to their interactive nature video games are especially effective when dealing with complex or nuanced topics like consent.
+Due to their interactive nature, video games are especially effective when dealing with complex or nuanced topics like consent.

 Consent has been in the news a lot recently.
 Unfortunately, one of the reasons consent has been in the news is because some people do not understand – or respect – this fundamental legal concept.